Wet Weather Driving Tips – Staying Safe in the Rain

 What to do before setting off

-Before any drive, it’s important to check some things – but it’s especially so before driving in heavy rain, snow, or ice.
+Before any drive, it’s important to make a few checks – but it’s especially so before driving in heavy rain or wet conditions.
+Run through these the following pre-driving checks to ensure a smoother journey.

 Consider whether your journey’s necessary

 Depending on the time of year that it’s raining, it’s worth really considering whether you absolutely need to leave right now.
 Check the weather forecast and try to establish whether waiting for a little time will allow the weather to clear up.
-It’s amazing how quickly showers (even heavy ones) move on sometimes!
+It’s amazing how quickly showers (and even a sudden, heavy downpour) can move on sometimes!

 Check your wipers & screen wash

-Your wipers might seem like insignificant parts of your car, but it’s actually a legal requirement to ensure that your front and back windscreens are kept clear at all times.
+Your wipers might seem like insignificant parts of your car, but it’s actually a legal requirement to ensure that your front and rear windscreens are kept clear at all times.

-Something as simple as mud kicked up from the road can significantly reduce visibility and put you in a dangerous situation.
+Something as simple as spray or mud from the road surface can significantly reduce visibility and put you in a dangerous situation.
 So be sure to check that the windscreen wipers work on all settings and that your screen wash is topped up.

 Check your fuel